turbot/guardrails-docs/docs/getting-started/getting-started-gcp/review-account-wide/index.md

 ---

-# Review Account-Wide Bucket Access Control
+# Observe Account-Wide Bucket Access Control

 In this guide you’ll see how the policy pack you enabled in [Enable a Guardrails Policy Pack](/guardrails/docs/getting-started/getting-started-gcp/review-across-account) governs all the GCP buckets in your account.